totallyuniquelily/totallyuniquelily.github.io/_drafts/bqn-80-waves.md

 {p ← ⌊𝕨÷(t×r) ⋄ m ← r|⌊𝕨÷t
 (diag×↕136)⌽˘ 136‿240⥊p+m⌽r/↕8}" %}

-Originally I intended `diag` to be a boolean (0 or 1), but it *turned out* to work with different values too, so I noted that in the comment, and changed the way diag is implemented, from:
+Originally I intended `diag` to be a boolean (0 or 1), but it *turned out* to work with different values too, so I noted that in the comment, and changed the way diag is implemented to improve performance.
+I changed it from:

   repeat "shift each row by one" `diag` times `((↕136)⌽˘⍟diag)` (intended to be 0 or 1 times)